-Moreover, we also compute the $L_2$ error of the solution using (74) and we show these errors in Table 1.
+Moreover, we also compute the $L_2$ -error of the solution using (6.1), and we show these errors in Table 1.
 By increasing the number of sources from 10 to 20, the mismatching errors in the traveltime field are significantly reduced.
 However, since we are only using first-arrival traveltimes for the inverse problem, we found that the algorithm can only recover the velocity field qualitatively well with the macroscopic scale captured correctly.
-When we increase the number of sources to 28, the extra information incorporated to the inverse problem does not significantly further improve the resolution in the reconstructed velocity.
+When we increase the number of sources to 28, the extra information incorporated into the inverse problem does not significantly improve the resolution in the reconstructed velocity.
+We remark that the inversion result of the Marmousi velocity model is consistent with that obtained by the adjoint-state method described in [14].